 ⊟-DM374:0 CC:DataMan_SINT32:0:0

-☐ DM374:O.Control CC:DataMan_Control:0:0
+⊟-DM374:0.Control CC:DataMan_Control:0:0

--DM374:0.Control.TriggerEnable 0 Decimal BOOL
+DM374:0.Control.TriggerEnable 0 Decimal BOOL

 -DM374:0.Control.Trigger 0 Decimal BOOL

-DM374:0.Control.ResultsBufferEnable 0 Decimal BOOL
+-DM374:0.Control.ResultsBufferEnable 0 Decimal BOOL

-DM374:0.Control.ResultsAck 0 Decimal BOOL
+-DM374:0.Control.ResultsAck 0 Decimal BOOL

 DM374:0.Control.TrainCode 0 Decimal BOOL

-DM374:0.Control.TrainMatchString 0 Decimal BOOL
+-DM374: O. Control.
+TrainMatchString 0 Decimal BOOL

 DM374:0.Control.TrainFocus 0 Decimal BOOL

-DM374:0.Control.TrainBrightness 0 Decimal BOOL

--DM374:0.Control.Untrain 0 Decimal BOOL

 DM374: O. Control.
+TrainBrightness 0 Decimal BOOL

+DM374:0.Control.Untrain 0 Decimal BOOL

-Execute DMCC 0 Decimal BOOL
+-DM374:0.Control.ExecuteDMCC 0 Decimal BOOL

-DM374: O. Control.
-SetMatchString 0 Decimal BOOL
+-DM374:0.Control.SetMatchString 0 Decimal BOOL

-Decimal INT
+0 Decimal INT

-±-DM374:0.Control.UserDataLength Decimal INT
+± DM374:0.Control.UserDataLength 0 Decimal INT

-⊞-DM374:0.UserData ASCII SINT[32]
+±-DM374:0.UserData ASCII SINT[32]

 - TriggerEnable: Setting this tag enables EtherNet/IP triggering.
-Clearing this field disables the EtherNet/IP triggering. - Trigger: Setting this tag triggers an acquisition if: - The TriggerEnable tag is set. - · No acquisition/decode is currently in progress. - · The device is ready to trigger. - Results Buffer Enable: When set, the decode results are queued.
+Clearing this field disables the EtherNet/IP triggering. - · Trigger: Setting this tag triggers an acquisition if: - The TriggerEnable tag is set. - · No acquisition/decode is currently in progress. - · The device is ready to trigger. - ResultsBufferEnable: When set, the decode results are queued.
 Results are made available each time the PLC acknowledges the current results.
 The Decode ID, Decode Result and Decode ResultsData fields are held constant until the ResultsAck field acknowledged and set them.
 The DataMan reader responds to the acknowledgment by clearing the ResultsValid bit.
 Once the ResultsAck field is cleared, the next set of decode results are posted. - ResultsAck: The ResultsAck tag is used to acknowledge that the PLC read the latest results.
 When ResultsAck is set, the ResultsAvailable tag will be cleared.
 If results buffering is enabled, the next set of results are made available when the ResultsAck tag is cleared again. - TrainCode: Changing this tag from 0 to 1 invokes the train code operation. - TrainMatchString: Changing this tag from 0 to 1 invokes the train match string operation. - TrainFocus: Changing this tag from 0 to 1 invokes the train focus operation.

 - TrainBrightness: Changing this tag from 0 to 1 invokes the train brightness operation. - Untrain: Changing this tag from 0 to 1 invokes the un-train operation. - ExecuteDMCC: Changing this tag from 0 to 1 invokes the DMCC operation.
 A valid DMCC command string must be written to UserData prior to invoking this SoftEvent. - SetMatchString: Changing this tag from 0 to 1 invokes the set match string operation.
-The match string data must be written to UserData prior to invoking this SoftEvent. - UserDataOption: Unused. - UserDataLength: Number of bytes of user data contained in the UserData tag. - UserData: This data is sent to the DataMan reader to support acquisition and/or decode.
+The match string data must be written to UserData prior to invoking this SoftEvent. - UserDataOption: Optional user data information.
+For more information, see the PROFINET documentation. - UserDataLength: Number of bytes of user data contained in the UserData tag. - UserData: This data is sent to the DataMan reader to support acquisition and/or decode.